 Award Management - Cost Sharing

-Cost sharing is the portion of the cost of conducting a research project or program which is not paid for by the sponsoring agency.
-It is the University’s share of the cost of the research project or program.
-Cost sharing occurs when either the sponsoring agency requires, or the University voluntarily commits, funds beyond those awarded by the sponsoring agency to support the research associated with a particular grant or contract.
-Once committed, it is important to document the fulfillment of the University’s responsibility for cost sharing, and to maintain compliance with governmental and other regulations.
+Cost sharing is the portion of the cost of conducing a research project or program that is not funded by the sponsoring agency and is therefore paid for by the University.
+Cost sharing occurs when either the sponsoring agency requires the University to fund part of the costs of the project (Mandatory Cost Sharing), or the University voluntarily commits cost sharing in the proposal (Voluntary Committed Cost Sharing), Once cost sharing is committed in the proposal and an award has been issued, or the sponsoring agency mandates cost sharing in an issued award, it is important to document the fulfillment of the University’s responsibility for cost sharing, and to maintain compliance with governmental and other regulations.

 Cost sharing commitment forms should be reviewed for revision on an annual basis at the time of funding renewal.
 If necessary, a revised cost sharing commitment form must be submitted to ORPA prior to the release of the internal NOA for the new year of funding.